To The Top

 Joint Degrees

-The residential MHA can be jointly pursued with the following degree programs: MS in Health Informatics and Bioinformatics, MBA, MPA, MS in Industrial Engineering, and JD in Law.
+The residential MHA can be jointly pursued with the following degree programs: MBA, MPA, MS in Industrial Engineering, and JD in Law.

 Graduate Certificate